sillsdev/web-languagedepot/README.md

 To test with code coverage `gulp test-php --coverage true`.
 This will generate test coverage report in `tests/CodeCoverage/index.html`.

-To run tests in PhpStorm, browse to the project view, right-click `tests/api` and select `Run php`.
+To run tests in PhpStorm, browse to the project view, right-click `tests` and select `Run tests`.